EmVance1/VanGo/README.md

 - `"cpp": "C++XX"`
 - `"dependencies": [ ... ]`

 `project` is an arbitrary string that defines how your project is viewed in the builder.
 This is for example the name the builder will look for when resolving source dependencies (see later). `cpp` takes any valid C++ standard, necessarily prefixed by `"C++"` (case insensitive).
-It also takes `"C"` if you want to build C-only projects.
+It also takes `"CXX"` if you want to build pure C projects.

 `dependences` is the main workhorse of the build system.
 It takes 0 or more strings representing libraries also supported by MSCMP.
 If no path to the library is specified, MSCMP will search in `./lib`.
-The dependency string also supports an optional version, separated by a '.' (see chapter on library version definitions) as in `SFML.static`.
+The dependency string also supports an optional version, separated by a ':' (see chapter on library version definitions) as in `SFML:static`.
 A dependency must have a definition in its root directory.
 This may either be a `build.json` for source, or a `lib.json` for binary or header only libraries.
 Source libraries will be automatically built recursively by any project that includes them.

 Preprocessor definitions can be loaded through the optional `defines` array.
 By default, this array will contain `"DEBUG"` or `"RELEASE"` definitions, aswell as `"TEST"` for test builds.